arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Completed

+  - Resident Evil Revelations 2 - Enjoyed this.
+Looks like it'd be nice as a co-op game too.
+I don't like the survival parts of survival horror much so thankfully the easy mode was forgiving.

   - **Darksiders 2** - Had a blast playing this.
 Lovely world design, fun puzzles, and enough variety to keep thing fresh.